thamim1998/QuizMaster/README.md

 # Quiz App

-A simple quiz application built with **Java**, **Spring Boot**, and **PostgreSQL**.
+A quiz application built with **Java**, **Spring Boot**, and **PostgreSQL**.
 This application allows users to create, update, retrieve quiz questions, and calculate their quiz scores.
 It is designed to be a lightweight and easy-to-use quiz management system.

 ---